MeckyWu/MeckyWu.github.io/_pages/about.md

 My research interest covers various aspects of machine learning theory, including deep learning and reinforcement learing.
 You can find my curriculum vitae [here](https://raw.githubusercontent.com/MeckyWu/MeckyWu.github.io/main/pdf/CV_YUE%20WU.pdf).

+<span style="color:red">I’m on the academia job market this year 2024!
+Feel free to reach out to me if you are interested in my research!</span>.

 # 🔥 News

+- *2023.08*: &nbsp; It is my great fortune to have been awarded the UCLA Dissertation Year Fellowship!
 - *2023.07*: &nbsp;🎉🎉 1 paper accepted to ICML 2023, Hawaii.
 - *2022.09*: &nbsp;🎉🎉 2 papers accepted to NeurIPS 2022, New Orlean.